daniela-venuta/blochacks2018/README.md

 # blochacks2018

-Site made for Montreal BlocHacks 2018
+Anonymous CV generator for migrants arriving to Montreal